North Carolina’s ‘Bathroom Bill’ — GOP Legislators Blame New Governor For Failure To Repeal

 Further, Berger released an image showing the outcome of the December 21st vote on repealing HB2, highlighting the fact that numerous Senate Democrats voted against it.

-Berger did not mention the six month period in which local government would be forbidden to act on the local level.
-However, the North Carolina General Assembly records show that he is the sole stated sponsor on the bill that proposes this, and that the six month moratorium goes farther than limiting bathroom legislation.
+Berger did not mention the six-month period in which local government would be forbidden to act on the local level.
+However, the North Carolina General Assembly records show that he is the sole stated sponsor on the bill that proposes this and that the six-month moratorium goes farther than limiting bathroom legislation.

-While the so-called ‘bathroom bill’ included lines affecting nondiscrimination policies in hiring and firing as well as access to shared facilities, the bathroom aspect has, of course, been one of the primary parts publicly discussed.
+While the so-called “bathroom bill” included lines affecting non-discrimination policies in hiring and firing as well as access to shared facilities, the bathroom aspect has, of course, been one of the primary parts publicly discussed.
 However, the initial bill limited local governments’ ability to pass laws regarding nondiscrimination policies or minimum wage, among other things.

 This clause appears to simply reinforce that portion, again forbidding local governments to act on behalf of their own citizens for a period of time.